-If the list of IP networks or source addresses contains an entry named 'DMZ', then the associated IP address will be used.
+If the list of IP networks or loopback addresses contains an entry named 'DMZ', then the associated IP address will be used.

-If the source address set here is a loopback address, this will be used unmasked even on masked remote clients.
+If the source address set here is a loopback address, these will be used unmasked on the remote client.